LaissaPereira/automationTestWeb/README.md

 Automation test UI for web with typeScript and playwright framework

+Project strutured:
-Project in typeScript using interface for validation of data, using oriented object programming with page object structured in class with specific fucntions and using APIs request as support.
+✅ In TypeScript using interface for validation of data,

+✅ In Page Object structured with oriented object programming

+✅ Integrated with APIs calls and env file